Understanding peacefulness through the world news: Results

-This month the number of events on `Discuss by telephone' is 55 and is higher than the median value (14) of the previous three years' training data.
-Similarly, the number of events on `Provide military aid' is 121, and it is higher than the median value (72) of the previous three years' training data.
-This specific month the United Arab Emirates Armed Forces (UAE) announced a pause to the military operations on 23 June 2018, because of UN-brokered talks.
-This is depicted in the increase of the news on `Discuss by telephone' topic.
-In addition, the United States turned down UAE request for aid in the offensive against rebel-held Yemeni port, thanks to the UN efforts.
-This denial has been discussed a lot on the news, which explains the increase of the news on the `Provide military aid' topic.
+In June 2018, the number of events on ``Discuss by telephone'' is 55, higher than the median value (14) of the previous three years.
+Similarly, the number of events on ``Provide military aid'' is 121, higher than the median value (72) of the previous three years.
+In June 2018, the United Arab Emirates Armed Forces (UAE) announced a pause to the military operations on the 23rd of June 2018 because of UN-brokered talks.
+This is depicted in the increase of the news on ``Discuss by telephone''.
+In addition, the United States turned down UAE requests for aid in the offensive against rebel-held Yemeni port, thanks to the UN efforts.
+This denial has been discussed a lot on the news, which explains the increase of the news on ``Provide military aid''.

-Fig. \ref{fig:Discussion_YM} and Fig. \ref{fig:Military_aid_YM} show that the variables' higher monthly value and their mostly negative relationship with the GPI drive the model to undershoot in June 2018.
-In other words, the model's behavior reveals that this month the GPI value should be lower, and consequently, the month results more peaceful.
-On the one hand, the model fails to make the correct prediction, since in June 2018, the percentage error is the largest.
-On the other hand, the model might give an interesting signal; although Yemen is involved in constant conflicts, this month results more peaceful since the UN-brokered ceasefire agreement managed the withdrawal of the warring parties from Al Hudaydah in Yemen.
-We would like to point out that although we notice additional abrupt increases of the two variables' values, e.g., in November 2020 (see Fig. \ref{fig:Discussion_YM} and Fig. \ref{fig:Military_aid_YM}), the model does not reproduce an abrupt decrease of the GPI.
-Consequently, the model demonstrates its power to learn from its mistakes.
+Figures \ref{fig:Discussion_YM} and \ref{fig:Military_aid_YM} show that the variables' higher monthly value and their mostly negative relationship with the GPI drive the model to underestimate the monthly value in June 2018.
+In other words, the model predicts a lower monthly GPI value, and consequently, June 2018 results are more peaceful than it was.
+On the one hand, the model makes a wrong prediction, resulting in the largest percentage error.
+On the other hand, the model might give an interesting signal.
+Although Yemen is involved in constant conflicts, June 2018 results more peaceful since the UN-brokered ceasefire agreement managed the withdrawal of the warring parties from Al Hudaydah in Yemen.
+Although we notice additional abrupt increases of the two variables' values, e.g., in November 2020 (Figures \ref{fig:Discussion_YM} and \ref{fig:Military_aid_YM}), the model does not reproduce an abrupt decrease of the GPI.
+Consequently, the model shows its power to learn from its mistakes.